jacqueline-he/Instagram/README.md

 each query).
 Finally, the user then clicks into another user's profile, and is able to view post details by clicking on post images in the grid.

+Video 5 is an all-in-one demo that abbreviates the content covered in the other four videos.
+It shows a user signing up, taking a photo and posting it to instagram, viewing post details, liking and commenting, browsing other user profiles, setting up a user profile pic and bio, and login out.

 GIF created with [Kap](http://getkap.co/).